sci-42ver/SICP_SDF/SDF_notes.md

+For future readers, see https://stackoverflow.com/questions/20558036/r-function-called-when-pressing-ctrld/20558228#comment30784241_20558228, the top answer by Joshua Ulrich won't work for pressing ^D, also for Pafnucy's and flyingfinger's.

+If someone doesn't want to install `lazyeval` which has many dependencies, we can just check the doc https://cran.r-project.org/web/packages/lazyeval/lazyeval.pdf `as.lazy` for "examples" of `?lazy`.

+As Noldorin says, Wikipedia says "a function call is performed as soon as it is encountered in a procedure, so it is *also called* eager evaluation or greedy evaluation."
+IMHO it is better to check its reference which both says something like "Eager evaluation: An *operation* is executed as soon as it is encountered" which includes both function call and function argument evaluation.
+Trivially the latter is done before the former.
+Then it just means applicative order.
+So Wikipedia also says they "are synonymous".

+At the first glance, "Non-strict refers to semantics" contradicts with https://en.wikipedia.org/wiki/Evaluation_strategy#Non-strict_evaluation "non-strict *evaluation* order" which is related with runtime.
+But following its reference, section 2.1 & 2.2 just says same as https://en.wikibooks.org/wiki/Haskell/Denotational_semantics#Strict_and_Non-Strict_Semantics.

+Thanks so much.
+I updated my question to offer more information for the OS in use.
+With `Sys.getenv("PAGER")`, `PAGER` defaults to be `/usr/bin/more`.
+I updated that envvar to be `less` in `.Renviron`, then it works as expected.

+0. As one complement for what user2357112 says, introselect may be based on heapselect https://en.wikipedia.org/wiki/Introselect which is related with heapsort https://en.wikipedia.org/wiki/Heap_(data_structure)#Applications. `heapify` is O(n) as https://en.wikipedia.org/wiki/Heapsort#Pseudocode says which is enough to get the top.
+Heapq is related with priority queue, i.e. heap https://en.wikipedia.org/wiki/Heap_(data_structure)#cite_ref-4 used by heapsort.

+1. OP may refer to this blog https://apfelmus.nfshost.com/articles/quicksearch.html#message-1---mergesort for "linear time using lazy evaluation with take" which IMHO is *wrong* as point 0 says.
+That behavior doesn't hold for some recursive sorting algorithm like mergesort which has no guarantee when we find the max/min.
+We can think for mergesort using one example to illustrate that https://en.wikipedia.org/wiki/Merge_sort#Analysis: to get the final min 3 there, we need to get the min of its two merged lists, and so on.

+Based on https://stackoverflow.com/q/66293709/21294350, IMHO `heapify` used by heapsort will work although less straightforward than one-pass traversal.
+But that won't work for mergesort or quicksort.

+Partial summary for luqui's link (notice it shows lazy evaluation advantages instead of disadvantages): with lazy evaluation, sort won't sort the whole list until they are needed.
+So for mergesort https://en.wikipedia.org/wiki/Merge_sort#Analysis, if we only want to get the min, we only need to compare min of the 2 lists to merge, so the recurrence relation becomes T(n) = 2T(n/2) + *1*, which is O(n) https://www.wolframalpha.com/input?i2d=true&i=a%5C%2891%29n%5C%2893%29%3D%3D++2+a%5C%2891%29Divide%5Bn%2C2%5D%5C%2893%29+%2B+1.
+This is similar for max.
+Continued...

+0. WFH: work from home :).
+Fine although not related with this QA at all.
+1. @alternative could you give some reference? https://en.wikipedia.org/wiki/Beta_normal_form#cite_note-:1-5 uses normal form and explains the *inclusive* relation among (Weak) (Head) Normal Form.
+1.a.
+For all readers, here the definition from the book for Weak Head Normal Form adds `y e1 . . . em` compared with that in wikipedia where `y` is one un-evaluated variable instead of one possible function (You can check this in p32 of that book) which is same as https://en.wikipedia.org/wiki/Lambda_calculus rules.
+Cont.

+For both definitions, the single variable and function application are all not WHNF, so also not NF.
+(Thanks for user295190 to point out that helpful wikipedia link.)

+0. Firefox needs to disable Quick Find https://support.mozilla.org/en-US/questions/1287036#answer-1312882.
+1. The problem is that it can't support case-insensitive search, even with flag https://stackoverflow.com/a/2287449/21294350.
+To support that, see https://superuser.com/a/1317035.

+@CMCDragonkai see user295190's comment.

+More specifically for future readers, this corresponds to constructor in https://wiki.haskell.org/index.php?title=Weak_head_normal_form.

+WHNF means lambda body can be redex at least compared with HNF and the rest for them are same, then what does "I.e. the top level is not a redex" in the reference mean?

+0. This won't work if some website doesn't use form to implement that login part.
+1. For  future readers, also see https://doc.scrapy.org/en/latest/topics/request-response.html#using-formrequest-from-response-to-simulate-a-user-login for more about the case when login is implemented with form.

+For me, this problem is due to I have no project shown in https://doc.scrapy.org/en/latest/intro/tutorial.html#creating-a-project.
+Only one file shown in https://doc.scrapy.org/en/latest/intro/overview.html#walk-through-of-an-example-spider won't work.

+More specifically, the blog gives one possible haskell  implementation for mergesort.
+You can check "((1 `f` 2) `f` (3 `f` 4)) `f` ((5 `f` 6) `f` (7 `f` 8))" example which is just doing many `pairs` operations, so "O(n + n/2 + n/4 + n/8 + ..) = O(n) time" https://www.wolframalpha.com/input?i2d=true&i=n%2BDivide%5Bn%2C2%5D%2BDivide%5Bn%2C4%5D%2B...%2B1.
+Then to get each min element requires O(log n) due to binary tree structure.
+So O(n + k*log n) time.
+(You can check others there like that for quicksort if interested.)

+1. Actually mergesort also works if with lazy evaluation, see https://stackoverflow.com/questions/63698539/how-is-lazy-evaluation-implemented-in-a-way-that-doesnt-require-more-overhead-t#comment140438797_63698539.

+It is possible if with lazy evaluation https://stackoverflow.com/questions/63698539/how-is-lazy-evaluation-implemented-in-a-way-that-doesnt-require-more-overhead-t#comment140438797_63698539 or we only do partial work in one sorting algorithm like `heapify` in heapsort https://stackoverflow.com/questions/66293709/lazy-sort-in-python#comment140438540_66293709.

+Also see https://stackoverflow.com/a/76020184/21294350 which says about the above quote more clearly.

+At least in R 4.5.0, this method doesn't work.

+We can also set env for R in `.Renviron`.

+More specifically, we set `R_LIBS` https://www.nas.nasa.gov/hecc/support/kb/installing-r-packages-in-your-own-directories_542.html which is also said in https://cran.r-project.org/doc/manuals/r-patched/R-admin.html#index-R_005fLIBS.
+Then we can use `Sys.getenv()` to check that.

+"But as FUZxxl points out, laziness is not the only way to implement non-strict semantics.": It is unavailable now. https://wiki.haskell.org/index.php?title=Lazy_vs._non-strict#Further_references may help where lazy may have  one huge influence for *parallelisation*.
+So https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_future is preferred which is non-deterministic to help parallelisation.
+Then we need something like lock etc to ensure program can achieve what we wants.
+Optimistic evaluation IMHO is just call-by-need version for lenient evaluation.

+One very good explanation based on comparison with `map`!
+IMHO it is clearer to check haskell official definitions (search with hoogle) of `map` https://hackage.haskell.org/package/base-4.21.0.0/docs/Prelude.html#v:map and functor https://hackage.haskell.org/package/base-4.21.0.0/docs/Prelude.html#t:Functor.
+So `map f a` is just applying `f` to each element of `a` while `fmap` is normally one *method* of one functor.
+So the above `Maybe` and `Either` are functors as AndrewC says.
+That is also implied in https://wiki.haskell.org/index.php?title=Functor.
+Continued...

+IMHO It is better to relate with maths https://en.wikipedia.org/wiki/Functor#Definition where `fmap` corresponds to morphism part while "associates each object ..." part is just what the original function does.
+For example, `Maybe` just maps one type, e.g. `Int`, to its codomain and also has one `fmap` method for `F(f)` part.

+"implies a loss of control": More specifically if someone is confused.
+That means "lose control over the order in which their code is executed" https://softwareengineering.stackexchange.com/q/163985/466148.
+But we have more  control for definging control structures since all are lazy https://en.wikipedia.org/wiki/Lazy_evaluation#Control_structures although for eager evaluation we have macro etc to do that in the Scheme language context.

 As one note for future readers: Here "always maps to $\bot$" means we always do that if possible.
 You can check https://en.wikipedia.org/wiki/Least_fixed_point#Denotational_semantics definition of $\text{fact}_0$ and $\text{fact}$.
 "The set of all mathematical functions ..." definition for "the least fixed point" may give you one more understandable interpretation for "the least fixed point".

 1. For $\bot$, wikipedia means "undefined" which is same as the above "diverge" if we doesn't do fine-grained classification including exception etc https://stackoverflow.com/q/14698414/21294350.
 We can always think that they are same https://stackoverflow.com/a/34466765/21294350 which is actually one "artificial mathematical object" besides those normal objects in the mapping domain to capture the corner case.